mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/workspaces/workspace-role-bindings/index.md

 1. Select the **Cluster Role Bindings** tab, and then select the **Add Roles** button next to the group you want.

-1. Select the Role, or Roles, you want from the drop-down menu, and then select **Save**.
+1. Select the Role, or Roles, you want from the drop-down menu and select **Save**.